-To break free from the thoughts and opinions of others from influencing how we live our lives it is first important to become aware of how much it impacts our choices and decisions.
+To prevent the thoughts and opinions of others from negatively impacting our lives, it is first important to become aware of how much they influence our choices and decisions.

 It can be easy to dismiss that we are not concerned about what others think if we don't let it affect the big decisions we make in our lives.

 However, many may not even be aware that the reason they make certain decisions or behave a certain way is subconsciously influenced by this fear.
 And this was very much the case with me.